HuAi02/PastProjects/README.md

 Analysis was done on dataset about employment using R programming language to extract and uncover trends that may be crucial for enterprises.
 ## Hostel Management Application
 By applying the full extent of Object-Oriented Programming with Java, a Hostel Management Application was developed.
 The graphical user interface was programmed rather than using the drag and drop provided by NetBeans IDE.
+## Blood Vessel Enhancement
+With the help of Python programming language and Jupyter notebook, 4 algorithms were implemented with the purpose of enhancing the visibility of blood vessels in the eye ball.
+The algorithm was tested on 5 sets of eye balls out of 400 pairs in a provided dataset (not included)
+## Authenticaide Anti Counterfeiting
+An anti-counterfeiting application made purely in Kotlin, integrating the various functionalities provided by Firebase and follows the ViewModel Model View and Jetpack Compose.